vuqngit/vuqngit.github.io/_pages/publications.md

 Vu Nguyen, LiGou Huang, Barry Boehm, “An Analysis of Trends in Productivity and Cost Drivers over Years”, 7th International Conference on Predictive Models in Software Engineering (PROMISE 2011), Sept 2011.

-Ye Yang, Lang Xie, Zhimin He, Qi Li, Vu Nguyen, Barry Boehm and Ricardo Valerdi, “Local Bias and its Impacts on the Performance of Parametric Estimation Models”, PROMISE 2011, Sept 2011.
+Ye Yang, Lang Xie, Zhimin He, Qi Li, Vu Nguyen, Barry Boehm and Ricardo Valerdi, “Local Bias and its Impacts on the Performance of Parametric Estimation Models”, PROMISE 2011, Sept 2011. (**Best Paper Award**)

 Vu Nguyen, Barry W. Boehm, Phongphan Danphitsanuphan, “A Controlled Experiment in Assessing and Estimating Software Maintenance Tasks.”
 Journal of Information and Software Technology, June 2011.